Help understand how discord implemented this cyan outline

 feel free to ping me, if you need more help

-indeed. adding :focus to every element would be pain, so they made a really smart solution here
+to every element would be pain, so they made a really smart solution here@necm1 indeed. adding `:focus` to every element would be pain, so they made a really smart solution here

 TomistomaOP